tomahim/simple-web-chat-nodejs-socketio-angularjs/README.md

 Tutorial for building this web chat coming soon at http://www.tomarea.com/

+## Prerequisites

+- Node.js and npm installed, see : http://nodejs.org/
+- Bower.io installed.
+If not already the case, just run this command `npm install -g bower`

 ## Installation

+#### Procedure

 1. Clone the project
-2. Run <i>npm install</i> command at the root of the project to install dependencies
+2. Run `npm install` command at the root of the project to install dependencies
-3. Launch the web chat with the <i>node index.js</i> command
+3. Launch the web chat with the `node index.js` command

 ## Releases